 Help for Yourself

-If you are experiencing an urgent mental health situation during Counseling Services business hours, call or come in to the office, and you will be seen as soon as possible.
-In a life threatening emergency, call 9-1-1 or go to the hospital emergency room.
+If you are experiencing an urgent mental health situation during Counseling Services business hours, call or come into the office for a variety of support options.
+In a life-threatening emergency, call 9-1-1 or go to the hospital emergency room.

 University Counseling Services